brian-watkins/elmer/README.md

 implementations for `Cmd`-generating functions that our component relies upon, but in doing so, we don't need to know any details about how our component processes the effects of the generated commands.
-Our tests give us flexibility to refactor our code and confidence that changes to that code still result in the correct behavior.
+Our tests give us flexibility to refactor our code and confidence that the new code still results in the correct behavior.

 For the full example, see `tests/Elmer/TestApps/TimeTestApp.elm` and the associated tests in `tests/Elmer/DemoAppTests.elm`.